agmmnn/tauri-controls/apps/tauri-controls/README.md

 ### Add to Your Code

-And simply add the `WindowTitlebar` or `WindowControls` component to your code:
+And simply add the `WindowTitlebar` or `WindowControls` component to your code, depending on your needs:

-#### WindowTitlebar
+### WindowTitlebar

-`WindowTitlebar` component handles the window controls and dynamically adjusts the control buttons and titlebar content order based on the current operating system.
+The `WindowTitlebar` component handles the window titlebar and dynamically adjusts the **window control buttons** and **titlebar content** order based on the current operating system.

 For React: